OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 Here, the `repeat_array` function is a helper to generate a 3D grid repetition with the number of repetition along the x, y and z axis is given in the first array `[1, 4, 5]`: 1 single repetition along x, 4 along y and 5 along z.
 The offsets are given in the second array: `[0, 32.85 * mm, 32.85 * mm]`, meaning that, e.g., the y repetitions will be separated by 32.85 mm.
 The output of this function will be a array of dic with name/translation/rotation, like in the generic `crystal.repeat` of the previous example.
 The names of the repetitions will be the word "crystal" concatenated with the copy number (such as "crystal_1", "crystal_2", etc).

 The second helper function `repeat_ring` generates ring-link repetitions.
 The first parameter (190) is the starting angle, the second is the number of repetitions (18 here).
 The third is the initial translation of the first repetition.
 The fourth is the rotation axis (along Z here).
 This function will generate the correct array of dic to repeat the volume as a ring.
 It is for example useful for PET systems.
 You can look at the `pet_philips_vereos.py` example in the `contrib` folder.

+This first method is a convenient and generic way to declare some repeated objects, but be aware that is somewhat limited to a "not too large" number of repetitions: the Geant4 tracking engine can be slow for a large number of repetitions.
+In that case, it is better to use parameterised volumes (see below).
+This is not easy to define what is a "not too large" number ; it seems that few hundreds is ok, but it has to be checked.
+Note that, if the volume contains sub-volumes, everything will be repeated (in an optimized and efficient way).

 In some situations, this repeater concept is not sufficient and can be inefficient when the number of repetitions is large.
 This is for example the case when describing a collimator for SPECT imaging.
 Thus, there is an alternative way to describe repetitions by using the so-called "parameterized" volume.